Mau-MD/Learning-U/README.md

 ## User Personas
-**Software Engineer Student:** Someone that is starting to create projects.
-It doesn’t really know how to structure them.
-He is interested in learning as much as he can.
-He may not like to be limited about how many tasks he is supposed to do each day, he just wants to do as many things as possible.

-**The Veteran:** Someone that already knows how to structure projects.
-This guy is not interested in learning basic technologies, but he is always eager to try challenging concepts.
-This person would use the app to avoid overwhelming itself by doing so much stuff at the same time.
+**Software Engineer Student:** Someone that is starting in tech and wants to learn a lot of new technologies.
+He doesn't know where to start, as there is a lot of content everywhere, some of them good, and some of them bad.
+Also this user feels that after watching a few videos, he forgets everything he learned.
+The main motivation of using this app is that he would be able to have an organized way of learning, and he will not be stucked on `tutorial hell`

+**Visual Learner**: Someone that likes to watch videos to learn about something new, he doesn't like to read that much.
+This person thinks that is better to follow what other people do.
+Also, it still believes that documentation is a good way to learn about new stuff.

+**Reading Learner**: Someone that loves to read.
+This person always tries to dig into the documentation first before watching any type of video.

 ## User Stories

-- As a user, I want to have a project dashboard, so that I can access all my projects with ease.
+- As a Software Engineer Student, I want to be able to register, so that I can save my progress and access it accross multiple devices.

-- As a user, I want to create a profile, so that I can manage my projects from different devices.
+- As a Software Engineer Student, I want to have a dashboard where I can see the progress of my multiple courses.

-- As a user, I want to structure my project in milestones, so that I can focus on basic goals first, and then stretch ones.
+- As a Software Engineer Student, I want to add new learning courses with ease, so that I can focus more in the content.

-- As a user, I want to add tasks to each milestone so that I can know which tasks I should do first.
+- As a Software Engineer Student, I want to have `topic recommendations` so I can decide which new technology and want to learn.

-- As a user, I want to know which tasks I should focus on only one day, so that I don’t get overwhelmed.
+- As a Software Engineer Student, I want to track my progress of my courses, so I see how far away I'm from finish the course.

-- As a user, I want to be able to do more tasks than the recommended, so that I can keep working if I’m feeling motivated.
+- As a Software Engineer Student, I want to be able to divide the courses into 3 different sections: Begineer, Intermideate and Advanced, so that I have an organized way of learning.

-- As a user, I want to be able to get video recommendations related to what specific technologies I want to learn, so that I can implement them into my project.
+- As a visual learner, I want to have more video tutorials than written content, so that I can learn faster.

-- As a user, I want to be able to let the app know how skilled I am in certain technologies, so the video recommendations match my skill set.

-- As a user, I want to follow other people so I can see what project they are currently working on.

-- As a user, I want to be able to take breaks and not let the app disturb me for an entire day, so I can relax and not get overwhelmed.
+- As a visual learner, I want to get good video recommendations that are relevant to this age, so that I don't waste time learning legacy technologies.

-- As a user, I want to be able to link my github repo to the project, so that I can easily access my code.
+- As a reading learner, I want to have more written content than video tutorials, so that I can learn faster.